 While on his way to Mars, war and nuclear terrorism on earth cause communication links to go down, leaving Paolo completely alone in the universe.
-In a last ditch attempt to colonize Mars (and save the human race, whose survival on the poisoned planet Earth is very much in doubt), the space agency sends Cassandra to join her husband.
+In a last ditch attempt to colonize Mars (and save the human race, whose survival on the poisoned planet Earth is very much in doubt), the space agency sends Cassandra to join him.
 Paolo doesn’t know Cassandra is coming, and Cassandra doesn’t know if Paolo is even still alive.
-Through the course of 18 original songs leading to a dramatic ending, the story unfolds as Paolo evolves in emotional and spiritual maturity and Cassandra comes into her own power.
+Through the course of 28 original songs leading to a dramatic ending, the story unfolds as Paolo evolves in emotional and spiritual maturity and Cassandra comes into her own power.

 The original stage production featured Bath-based Hollowbody Electric Band with guest appearances by Raging Brass Reggae, Mehuman Jonson, Tim Goad, Nacole Palmer, Rennie Weingart, an 18-voice chorus, and other guest performers peppered throughout the program.
 A light show designed by Mike Gudroe helped create the dramatic setting.